 You will only be able to feel the gum tissue surrounding your implant/s.
 It should feel normal and comfortable again within a week or two after your dental implant surgery.
 If not, you should schedule a follow-up visit with your dental implant specialist (prosthodontist) as soon as possible.

 How long is the recovery time after dental implants?

-Recovery times after dental implant surgery vary depending on the extent of the surgery and the type of dental implant surgery procedure performed.
+Recovery times after dental implant surgery vary depending on the extent of the surgery, the type of dental implant surgery procedure performed and if your required dental grafting or tooth extractions.
 Typical recovery times range from 5 to 20 days, but the total dental implant journey from surgery to your final teeth, can take up from 3 months to 12 months depending on what treatment you require.